The West Highland Way | |

 For much of the morning we continued around the shore, enjoying a pleasant meander through ancient woodland, with many secluded little bays affording pleasing views of the loch and the mountain beyond.
 Along one section of narrow track bordered by lush ferns we were surprised by a sudden steep climb that

 We pressed on.
 The track broadened out and became a wide and well-laid footpath with Loch Lomond to our left and dense woodland sweeping up above us to the right, towards an unseen summit.
 The day delivered on its early promise and the sun shone warmly down from a sky that was clear and blue.
-The path undulated over a series of long switchbacks and we fell into a pattern of ascent and descent that lasted for the rest of the day.
-We experienced long gradual climbs where the loch fell away to the left and boats became tiny dots on its blue water followed by equally long descents so that eventually we were walking along the water's edge again, the boats so close we could smell their diesel fumes.
+The path undulated in a series of long gentle switchbacks and we fell into a pattern of ascent and descent that lasted for the rest of the day.
+If we ascended the loch fell away to the left and boats became tiny dots on its blue water and if we descended we were walking along the water's edge again, the boats so close we could smell their diesel fumes.
 The trail was easy on our feet, there was no prospect of becoming lost, and the weather was being kind to us.
 It was, in fact, all going swimmingly well.
-At one point a slow worm, clad in shimmering black scales, slithered across the path in front of us and obligingly allowed itself to be picked up and studied, whilst occasional Buzzards wheeled overhead, searching the canopy of the trees beneath them for their next meal.
+At one point a slow worm, clad in shimmering black scales, slithered across the path in front of us and obligingly allowed itself to be picked up and studied.
+Buzzards ocasionally wheeled overhead, searching the canopy of the trees beneath them for their next meal.
 Waterfalls, secreted away in mossy channels, tinkled their way down to the Loch, and the trees that grew alongside the path offered dappled shade against the noontide sun.
 After a few happy hours of this idyll, towards mid-afternoon, Colin’s phone warbled.
 It was father.

 Hi Dad.